Kaworu Nagisa: Characterization and themes

 In Apollonius of Tyana's Nuctemeron, Tabris is the Angel of free will and freedom.
 In Neon Genesis Evangelion, connecting to the Judeo-Christian tradition, Tabris chooses to be killed by Shinji, finding absolute freedom in death.
-Apollonius' Nuctemeron also mentions a demon named Cahor, spelled in Japanese as Kahoru (カホル), referred to as the Angel of lies and deceit, a detail that guidebook Evangelion Chronicle relates to his deceptive anthropomorphic features.
+Apollonius' Nuctemeron also mentions a demon named Cahor, spelled in Japanese as Kahoru (カホル), referred to as the Angel of lies and deceit, a detail that the guidebook Evangelion Chronicle relates to his deceptive anthropomorphic features.
 Writer Aaron Ploof compared Kaworu to Jesus Christ for his compassionate character and his sacrifice.
-Conversely, Carl Horn, editor of the Evangelion manga in English, compared his comic version to the character Satan in Mark Twain's novella The Mysterious Stranger, for acting with indifference to human morality, while French website Du9 likened the image of Kaworu killed by Eva-01 to Francisco Goya's Saturn Devouring His Son.
+Scholar Gavin McDowell further argued that Kaworu's revelation that he carries Adam's soul echoes Paul the Apostle's theology, which presents Christ as the new Adam.
+In one scene from The End of Evangelion, Kaworu and Rei also identify themselves with hope and the words "I love you", while Shinji describes them as "a prayer"; writer Jake Potter interpreted the dialogue as an allusion to the three theological virtues of Christianity: hope, faith, and charity.
+Psychologist Yasufumi Nakoshi instead compared Kaworu, an Angel incarnated in human form, to a recurring motif in Hindu mythology, in which deities assume human bodies, such as Krishna, an incarnation of Vishnu.
+Writer Tetra Tanizaki likewise likened Kaworu's role to that of the Christian guardian angel.
+Conversely, Carl Horn, editor of the Evangelion manga in English, compared his comic version to the character of Satan in Mark Twain's novella The Mysterious Stranger, for acting with indifference to human morality, while French website Du9 likened the image of Kaworu killed by Eva-01 to Francisco Goya's Saturn Devouring His Son.
 Wired also speculated that Kaworu is inspired by Satan, also known as Ryo Asuka, the main antagonist of Gō Nagai's Devilman.
 According to Yūichirō Oguro, who curated contents of the home video editions of Neon Genesis Evangelion, he presents affinities with Lalah Sune, a female character from the Mobile Suit Gundam franchise.
 For Oguro, their relationship with the story's male protagonist traces an analogy between the characters: both appear in the last episodes of the series and seem to be able to understand the feelings of the male main character, dying by his own hand.